-Currently, the conventional therapeutic arsenal for the treatment of toxoplasmosis primarily relies on the use of molecules such as pyrimethamine, sulfadiazine, and trimethoprim-sulfamethoxazole (Elsheikha et al., 2021).
-However, these pharmacological treatments are not without notable drawbacks, particularly due to their potential side effects, their sometimes prohibitive cost, and the concerning emergence of parasitic strains resistant to these molecules (Khan et al., 2022).
-These intrinsic limitations of conventional treatments strongly underscore the urgency to develop new therapeutic strategies that are more effective, better tolerated, and economically accessible (Yang et al., 2017).
-In this context, the exploration of bioactive substances from natural sources, and more specifically from the plant kingdom, represents a most promising avenue of investigation (Rates, 2001).
-The ethnobotanical approach, consisting of studying the complex and multifaceted relationships between human populations and plants, and more particularly the traditional uses of medicinal plants, proves particularly relevant in the quest for new molecular entities with therapeutic potential (Heinrich et al., 2009).
-In numerous traditional health systems, particularly in sub-Saharan Africa and in Togo in particular, medicinal plants hold a prominent place in the management of a wide range of ailments and constitute an invaluable source of empirical knowledge accumulated over generations (Koudouvo et al, 2003).
+Currently, the conventional therapeutic arsenal for the treatment of toxoplasmosis relies primarily on the use of molecules such as pyrimethamine, sulfadiazine, and trimethoprim-sulfamethoxazole (Elsheikha et al., 2021).
+However, these pharmacological treatments are not without notable drawbacks, particularly because of their potential side effects, their sometimes prohibitive cost, and the emergence of parasitic strains resistant to these molecules (Khan et al., 2022).
+These intrinsic limitations of conventional treatments strongly underscore the urgency of developing new therapeutic strategies that are more effective, better tolerated, and economically accessible (Yang et al., 2017).
+In this context, the exploration of bioactive substances from natural sources, more specifically from the plant kingdom, represents a promising avenue of investigation (Rates, 2001).
+The ethnobotanical approach, which consists of studying the complex and multifaceted relationships between human populations and plants, particularly the traditional uses of medicinal plants, is particularly relevant in the quest for new molecular entities with therapeutic potential (Heinrich et al., 2009).
+In numerous traditional health systems, particularly in sub-Saharan Africa and in Togo in particular, medicinal plants play a prominent role in the management of a wide range of ailments and constitute an invaluable source of empirical knowledge accumulated over generations (Koudouvo et al, 2003).
 Traditional healers and practitioners, repositories of ancestral knowledge often transmitted orally from generation to generation, possess in-depth expertise in the identification, preparation, and use of plants to treat a broad spectrum of symptoms and diseases (Anyinam, 1995).
-Their knowledge, derived from careful observation of plant effects and a holistic understanding of pathological processes, is likely to guide modern scientific research towards original and innovative therapeutic pathways.
+Their knowledge, derived from careful observation of plant effects and a holistic understanding of pathological processes, is likely to guide modern scientific research toward original and innovative therapeutic pathways.

 Within the framework of the present study, we hypothesized that the proven taxonomic proximity between Toxoplasma gondii and Plasmodium falciparum, the causative agent of malaria, could translate into potential similarities in terms of pharmacological targets and mechanisms of action of bioactive molecules (Janovy et al., 2013).
-Malaria, a parasitic disease also highly prevalent in sub-Saharan Africa, and particularly in Togo, has been the subject of extensive research on medicinal plants traditionally used for its management (Willcox et al., 2004).
-It is therefore plausible that certain plant species with significant antimalarial activity may also exhibit antitoxoplasmic activity, due to this phylogenetic relationship between the two protozoa.
-Aremisia Annua, Jatropha curcas, Moringa oleifera and Sarcocephalus latifolius, medicinal palants commonly used for malaria cure in Togo were selected to évaluate their antitoxoplasmic potentiel.
+Malaria, a parasitic disease that is also highly prevalent in sub-Saharan Africa, particularly in Togo, has been the subject of extensive research on medicinal plants traditionally used for its management (Willcox et al., 2004).
+It is therefore plausible that certain plant species with significant antimalarial activity may also exhibit antitoxoplasmic activity because of the phylogenetic relationship between the two protozoa.
+Aremisia annua, Jatropha curcas, Moringa oleifera and Sarcocephalus latifolius, which are medicinal palants commonly used for curing malaria in Togo, were selected to evaluate their antitoxoplasmic potentiel.

-2. material and methods
+2. Materials and methods

 1. Plant collection and identification